Tips if you lose your appetite

-- Eat small but frequent meals – little and often1.
+- Eat small but frequent meals – little and often.

-- Try to eat something every two hours, however small.
+- Try to eat something every 2 hours, however small.

 - Don’t force yourself to eat food you don’t like.

 - Try to relax before and after you eat.

 - Take your time over eating – chew well and breathe steadily.

 - Cold foods may be easier to take, such as biscuits or sandwiches.

 - If you don’t feel like solid food try a nourishing drink.